na-na-hi/renget/archive/BulkGuide.md

 Thirsty Desert Tribes:

 There are multiple tribes living in the Thirsty Desert, the two of them being the Saguaro and the Cholla.
 The former is made up of entirely Cacturne, and they are foreign to the Sand Continent, only having arrived a couple hundred years ago.
 The Cholla, on the other hand, are a mixed population of Maractus and Cacturne, although the latter have shorter brims on their hats than those of the Saguaro.

+The Platinum Syndicate and Over the Moon Brewery:
+These are two criminal organizations ran by Nickel and Thicket respectively.
+They work closely together, although they are technically separate entities.
+Thicket's organization supplies Nickel's with a portion of their sales and wares alongside a place to live in, and in return, Nickel's group supplies Thicket's with manpower.